 In professional cabinet painting, this is almost a non-issue, but for DIYers, it’s extremely easy to get caught up in overworking the paint.
-When there’s a drip on the surface, the natural tendency is to keep brushing until the drip is gone, rather than walk away and sanding it later.
-While you do see immediate results in that the drip goes away, too much brushing and overworking of the paint can lead to an inconsistent surface, detracting from the aesthetics of the project.
+When there’s a drip on the surface, the natural tendency is to keep brushing until the drip is gone.
+It is much smarter to walk away and sand the mistake later.
+While if you keep messing with a drip or missed spot, you can see immediate results in that the drip goes away, too much brushing and overworking of the paint can lead to an inconsistent surface, detracting from the aesthetics of the project.

 Basically, what I’m trying to say that is if you make a mistake just let it be for the moment.
 Walk away and revisit the issue after it dries.
 If you keep messing with it the finish could get cloudy and or streaky.
 It’s better to let a mistake dry and then go back a lightly sand it before repainting.
 Why do I know?
 Sometimes, I don’t take my own advice.